-Are you in the process of writing a magazine business plan for a new venture, or an extension of an existing publishing business?
+Are you in the process of writing a magazine business plan for an extension of an existing publishing business?
 I won’t beat around the bush here.
 If you’re looking to develop a magazine business plan, we should chat.

-If your company relies on investors, like most large publishing companies do, this doesn’t make you exempt, it actually makes having a killer magazine business plan even more critical.
-Now, remember that investors tend to read a fraction of your business plan before deciding to get more involved, but the plan is not just for your investors – it’s for you.
+If your company relies on investors, like many large publishing companies do, this doesn’t make you exempt, it actually makes having a killer magazine business plan even more critical.
+Remember that investors tend to read a fraction of your business plan before deciding to get more involved, but the plan is not just for your investors – it’s for you.
 It’s a roadmap.

 If the first half is done correctly, when you get to the modeling of revenues, profits, and economic value, you will be surprised to see how far multiplatform publishing can take you.